This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 This doesn't do very much, beyond make it fractionally easier to turn the firewall on or off, and tweak a handful of settings for your network profiles.
 Accessing any of the more features - setting application rules, for instance - just opens the regular Windows firewall dialogs.
 If you really need to take control of the Windows firewall, you'd be better off learning to find your way around the standard interface.

-Avira's Launcher enables installing several other free tools, but some are cut-down versions of other Avira products, and they're all available separately, whether you buy Avira Antivirus Pro or not.
+Some of these are cut-down versions of other Avira products, and available separately for free, whether you buy Avira Antivirus Pro or not.
+Still, many are genuinely useful.

 Avira Internet Security